campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 - Almost half of this game's quests, main quest or otherwise, are fetch quests, exacerbated by the points above.
 Much of the player's time will simply be spent walking between areas that you've already visited.
 - Much of the game is interrupted by its voiceless textbox cutscenes, which provide very little in terms of story or immersion.

-So, to sum things up: when the game isn't fun or rewarding to explore, and when the battles become something players eventually avoid, what's left in Xenoblade Chronicles 3's game loop?
+When the game isn't fun or rewarding to explore, and when the battles become something players eventually avoid, there's nothing compelling to move the player forward.
+In that sense, Xenoblade Chronicles 3's game loop is broken because, moment to moment, the game simply *isn't fun*.

+## Wrap up
+At this

+?
 By the process of elimination, that would leave the game's narrative.
-But as explained above, it suffers from boring, unlikable characters and long, uneventful cutscenes.
+But as explained above, it suffers from lifeless, boring characters and long, uneventful cutscenes.

+My question, then, becomes: what is this game trying to be?
+Its open worlds aren't nearly as dense or exciting as Zelda, its battle system isn't nearly as fun as other real-time battle systems, its cutscenes and characters pale in comparison to other RPGs